billerickson/Display-Posts-Date-View/readme.txt

 Tags: shortcode, pages, posts, page, query, display, list, date, month, year Requires at least: 3.0
 Tested up to: 5.2
-Stable tag: 1.0.0
+Stable tag: 1.1.0

-List your content broken down by month or year.
+List your content broken down by day, month, or year.
 This is an extension of the [Display Posts](https://wordpress.org/plugins/display-posts-shortcode) plugin.

 == Description ==

-This plugin extends [Display Posts](https://wordpress.org/plugins/display-posts-shortcode) by letting you break your content down by month or year.
+This plugin extends [Display Posts](https://wordpress.org/plugins/display-posts-shortcode) by letting you break your content down by day, month, or year.
 You can use all of the [Display Posts parameters](https://displayposts.com/docs/parameters/) to customize the query.

+**Day Listing**

+`[display-posts display_by_day="true" posts_per_page="999" title="Posts by Day"]`

+Use the `display_by_day` parameter to break it down by day.
+To list all your content, use a high `posts_per_page`, like 999.
+You can also add an optional `title` to appear above the listing.

 **Month Listing**